German auto industry faces make-or-break year of 2025 – DW – 01/02/2025

 The current state of affairs in the German car industry is plain to see for everyone, but opinions diverge when it comes to identifying the causes of the crisis.

-A spokesperson for the German Association of the Automotive Industry (VDA) laid part of the blame for the difficulties at policymakers, telling DW that the sudden termination of electric-vehicle (EV) subsidies in December 2023 by the outgoing government of Chancellor Olaf Scholz, and an insufficient charging infrastructure in Germany were "dampening sales figures and contributed to the overall situation."
+A spokesperson for the German Association of the Automotive Industry (VDA) laid part of the blame for the difficulties on policymakers, telling DW that the sudden termination of electric-vehicle (EV) subsidies in December 2023 by the outgoing government of Chancellor Olaf Scholz and an insufficient charging infrastructure in Germany were "dampening sales figures and contributed to the overall situation."

 Sleeping at the wheel in boardrooms